 Viceland’s documentary series Dark Side of the Ring has been the talk of the wrestling world.
-I had the opportunity to take part in the filming of the inaugural episode, which focused on the relationship between my brother Randy Savage and my former sister-in-law Miss Elizabeth Hulette.
-Many fans have asked what my thoughts were of the episode.
-Did the producers of the show and those interviewed portray the real-life story of Randy and Liz factually, or did they get some aspects of the story wrong?
-In my second installment on Pro Wrestling Stories, I give a behind-the-scenes look of the filming process, share my thoughts on the episode itself as well bestow a few other musings to boot.
+I had the opportunity to participate in the filming of the inaugural episode, which focused on the relationship between my brother Randy Savage and my former sister-in-law Miss Elizabeth Hulette.
+Many fans have asked what my thoughts were on the episode.
+Did the show’s producers and those interviewed portray the real-life story of Randy and Liz factually, or did they get some aspects of the story wrong?
+In my second installment on Pro Wrestling Stories, I give a behind-the-scenes look at the filming process, share my thoughts on the episode itself, and bestow a few other musings to boot.

 Randy and Liz: “A Match Made in Heaven” — or was it?